bentaysum/1D_model_rebuild/README.md

 non-navigatable, and at this point all I can see is: I don't frankly care anymore.
 Thank you github, for showing me how inept I truly am at the should-be-easy process of version control.
 I'm earnestly trying my best here.

+## 03/06/2020

+Routine has been working and producing valid output for 1 month.
+Paper in production.

+Routine is being fitted with an optimisation procedure using the L-BFGS-B method.

 ## 08/04/2020